MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 [!INCLUDE[applies-to](../includes/applies-to.md)]

 A bot is an app that users interact with in a conversational way, using text, graphics (such as cards or images), or speech.
-Every interaction between the user and the bot generates an *activity*.
+Every interaction between the user and the bot is represented as an *activity*.
 The Bot Framework Service, which is a component of the Azure Bot Service, sends information between the user's bot-connected app (such as Facebook, Skype, etc. which we call the *channel*) and the bot.
 Each channel may include additional information in the activities they send.
 Before creating bots, it is important to understand how a bot uses activity objects to communicate with its users.
 Let's first take a look at activities that are exchanged when we run a simple echo bot.

 ![activity diagram](media/bot-builder-activity.png)

 Two activity types illustrated here are: *conversation update* and *message*.

 The Bot Framework Service may send a conversation update when a party joins the conversation.
 For example, on starting a conversation with the Bot Framework Emulator, you will see two conversation update activities (one for the user joining the conversation and one for the bot joining).
-To distinguish these conversation update activities, check whether the *members added* property includes a member other than the bot.
+To distinguish these conversation update activities, check who is included in the *members added* property of the activity.

 The message activity carries conversation information between the parties.
 In an echo bot example, the message activities are carrying simple text and the channel will render this text.
 Alternatively, the message activity might carry text to be spoken, suggested actions or cards to be displayed.